Is Fort Lauderdale safe to visit? A comprehensive safety guide

 Pickpocketing

-Be one step ahead of them by storing your precious items with Bounce luggage storage.
+Be one step ahead of Pickpockets by storing your extra items with Bounce luggage storage.
 You’ll still need your phone or wallet when sightseeing, but don’t put them in the back pocket of your jeans or bag.
 Instead, opt for a cross-body purse and place your bag in front of you.
 No matter where you go, always pay attention to those around you.

 Scams

-There’s a long list of scams targeting tourists in many touristy areas, and while there’s a low risk of scams in Fort Lauderdale, anyone can still be a victim.
-That’s why you should be wary of a ‘friendly local' trying to suggest a shop or a restaurant that will charge you an exorbitant amount for their food or services.
+A common scam could be a stranger trying to suggest a shop or a restaurant that will charge you an exorbitant amount for their food or services.
 Also, check the travel agency's credibility before booking online, whether it’s a cruise, a tour, or an activity.
 Read reviews by past guests to better understand their service or the kind of operation the company runs.

 Is Fort Lauderdale safe to travel alone